 Do you want to help students and graduates be the best they can be?
 Would you like to give back to the Information or Museum Studies community?
 Be a Faculty of Information Alumni Ambassador!
-FIAA is looking for alumni from diverse areas of expertise, interest, and practice, who are willing to promote the Faculty of Information, recruit new students, and be a contact for potential students.
-Check out all the wonderful committees below, and if interested in joining the Association, please email firstname.lastname@example.org.
+FIAA is looking for alumni from diverse areas of expertise, interest, and practice, who are willing to promote the Faculty of Information, recruit new students, and be a contact or mentor for potential and current students.
+Check out all the wonderful committees below, and if interested in joining the Association, please email email@example.com.
 Meetings are monthly throughout the term.

 Social Events Committee

 FIAA hosts a variety of events for students and alumni throughout the year.
 These events include a Alumni Stars mentor events, November Convocation Reception, Holiday Joint Social with the Special Library Association (SLA) and the Toronto Special Libraries and Information Services (T-SLIS), the Ontario Library Association (OLA) Super Conference Reception, and the Alumni Reunion.
 The social committee may host other events, either for alumni or students, or both.
 Volunteers are needed to assist at events, and with advance promotion and invitations.

 FIAA uses a variety of social media to keep in touch and communicate with our fellow alumni.
 We have a Facebook page, a LinkedIn group, and a Twitter account.
 Members of this team ensure all our social media tools are up-to-date with our latest announcements, promote and post FIAA events, and look for other ways to connect online with our alumni.
 We also have a section here on the Faculty of Information website and send out a bi-monthly electronic newsletter.